ikem-krueger/ikem-krueger.github.io/_posts/2019-02-10-taming-asus-x59gl.md

 This ASUS X59GL comes pre-configured with an Intel Pentium T3200 Dual Core @ 2GHz, 3GB RAM, 250GB HDD and a DVD-Burner.
 Shipped with Windows Vista Home Premium 32bit.

 The ASUS X59GL has a heat issue.
 The cpu and gpu are on the same heatpipe.
-When both are under pressure, the cpu overheats and the laptop shuts down.
+When the cpu and gpu are under heavy stress, the cpu overheats and the laptop randomly shuts down.

 It took me a while to find that out.